Updated June 15, 2026 · By CarsLens Team

 Flexibility You can sell, trade, modify, or keep the car, subject to your loan payoff.
 Mileage, wear, insurance, and early termination rules can create extra costs.

-Financing is usually better if you want ownership, drive a lot, keep cars for years, or want the option to sell or trade when your needs change.
+Financing is usually the better choice when you want to own the car, drive a lot, keep vehicles for years, or want the freedom to sell or trade when your needs change.
+A loan ends in ownership with no mileage cap, so the miles you drive never add an end-of-term penalty.

-The tradeoff is that the payment may be higher than a lease on the same vehicle, and you carry depreciation risk while the car value changes.
+The tradeoff is a higher payment than a lease on the same vehicle, plus depreciation risk while the car's value changes.
+You carry that risk, but you also keep any equity once the loan is paid off.

-Read the mileage cap, excess wear rules, disposition fee, early termination charge, insurance requirements, and purchase option before signing.
+Read the mileage cap, excess-wear rules, disposition fee, early-termination charge, insurance requirements, and purchase option before signing.
+Those terms decide whether the low monthly payment holds up once the lease ends.

 • How many miles do I drive in a normal year?